milan11/gallery/README.md

 # Gallery

-Simple web photo gallery written in React.
+A simple web photo gallery written in React.
 Features:

 - showing a scrollable list of photos
-- fullscreen photos viewing - switching to fullscreen mode in browsers supporting it
+- fullscreen photos viewing - switching to a fullscreen mode in browsers supporting it
 - photo description texts
-- works well on both mobile devices (fills up the entire display, supports landscape orientation) and desktop computer (really fullscreen image is shown, no more tiny images in small popups on large screens)
+- works well on both mobile devices (fills up the entire display, supports landscape orientation) and desktop computers (really fullscreen image is shown, no more tiny images in small popups on large screens)
 - navigation using keyboard is possible (arrows, enter, spacebar, Esc)
 - fast (no tons of JS loaded)
 - next image preloading